parrotbait/CorkWeather/README.md

 The view model doesn't explicitly know about the UI, in that it doesn't include UIKit.
 It does format strings for presentation purposes, I feel this is one of the short comings of the MVVM model in my opinion.
 I feel that there should be another layer on top of the view model to massage any data for presentation purposes, but there's a balancing act of too many layers on top.
 If the UI became more complex and needed more complex UIKit operations then it is likely I would add in a separate presentor on top of the view model, similar to the Presentor in VIPER.

-Routing is done using the Coordinator pattern to decouple knowledge between different view controllers.
+Routing is done using the Coordinator pattern to decouple knowledge between different view controllers (similar to FlowControllers)
 Dependencies are passed into the view model so they can be mocked, stubbed and tested.
 This has allowed me to have 100% test coverage of the view model.
 I do not use a formal dependency injection framework as I prefer to keep it as simple as possible.

 The database layer is using Firebase, this is useful for cloud persistance.
 I may add Realm in future but I am not sure I want to take the size hit and have the Realm types invade on the app.